Student Achievement Data

 - STA 2023 Statistical Methods I Mathematics/ General Education Core

+The College regularly reviews student success rates in each of these key courses.
 To establish achievement goals, IRSC examines success rates over the previous four years.
-Goals are determined based on the previous year's rate and the average rate of change.
+Goals are determined based on the previous years’ rate and the average rate of change.
 [Goal= Previous year’s rate + ((Maximum rate - Minimum rate) / (Number of years – 1))].
 Previous performance along with achievement goals are identified in the table below.

 |Fall-to-Fall Retention Rate|